rushic24/firefox-sdwh/README.md

-# super dumb web highlighter
+# Not so dumb web highlighter

 A simple Firefox extension to make ephemeral text highlights and copy them to the clipboard.